 Mid-Autumn Moon Festival Family Day – Chinatown

 Museum of Chinese in America, 215 Centre Street between Howard and Grand Streets

 Saturday, September 21 noon-4pm

 Enjoy storytelling, traditional performances, drop-in arts and crafts activities like making lanterns and shadow puppets, and take family-friendly tours of MOCA's exhibits.

 Queens Botanic Garden, 43-50 Main Street near Dahlia Avenue

-Free with admission: $4 for adults, $2 for children ages 3 and up, free for kids under 3
+Free with admission: $4 for adults, $2 for children ages 3 and up

 - Chinese New Year for NYC Kids: Celebrate Lunar New Year with Free Parades and Festivals